LimHyungTae/patchwork/README.md

 ## How to Run Patchwork

-We provide three examples
+We provide four examples:

+* How to run Patchwork in SemanticKITTI dataset
     * Offline KITTI dataset
     * Online (ROS Callback) KITTI dataset

+* How to run Patchwork in your own dataset
-* Own dataset using pcd files
+    * Offline by loading pcd files
+    * Online (ROS Callback) using your ROS bag file

 ### Offline KITTI dataset